techy2493/ts-disc-control/README.md

 It allows automated synchronization of discord & teamspeak roles.

+## Current Status
+I've not had enough interest in this to continue development.
+As of 9/29/2023 it still functions however no new functionality will be added unless users request it.

 ## How & Is it Safe?

 ### What is it and how does it work?